rryanhermes/Equity-Analyzer/README.md

-# td-bot-v.1 by Ryan Hermes
+# td-bot by Ryan Hermes